 Shooting of deer commenced in February 2002 in accordance with an approved shooting plan and protocols as outlined in Appendix 2 of the Deer Management Plan.
-Between February 2002 and July 2006, 680 deer have been removed from the park under this program.
+Between February 2002 and July 2007, 895 (120 of which were culled as part of a trial operation just prior to the commencement in 2002) deer have been removed from the park under this program.
 Both the RSPCA and the NSW Animal Welfare League have undertaken audits of the shooting activity and continue to be invited to every operation.